-Catherine Annis is a member of the yoga teacher training faculty at triyoga, London's leading yoga studio where she also sits on the teacher advisory committee.
-She is well known for her imaginative and practical approach to yoga.
-In 2017 she created the Intelligent Yoga Teacher Training Course (iytt), an 18 month, anatomically focused teacher training course with world-leading teachers Peter Blackaby and Gary Carter.
+Catherine Annis is well known for her imaginative and practical approach to yoga.
+In 2017 she created the Intelligent Yoga Teacher Training Course (iytt), a 12 month, anatomically focused teacher training course with world-leading teachers such as Gary Carter.

 Originally a professional dancer, she discovered yoga as a teenager, and has been practicing since the mid 1970s.
 Having studied various styles of yoga including Sivananda, Iyengar, Astanga and various forms of Hatha yoga, she eventually gravitated to the teachings of Vanda Scaravelli.

-Catherine’s daily yoga practice and teaching focuses on deepening physical awareness and alignment to reveal and release the natural freedom of the body, particularly the spine.
+Catherine’s yoga practice and teaching focuses on strategies for downregulating the nervous system, working with breath and subtle somatic work to soothe the mind and create more physical ease for those working with pain, stress and anxiety.
 She holds a Masters degree in ballet studies, and is a qualified Thai massage practitioner, and it is this interest in the body which informs and inspires her teaching.

 In 2008, Catherine Annis noticed that there was a need for a more intensive course, suitable for teachers and serious students.
 In response to this need, she created the Scaravelli Immersion course, which is one of the few such teacher training intensives and is now an annual event.